Camp Chef Teton Two-Burner Review

 This is a great option for anyone needing to be conscious of space and weight.
 It's a nice compact size at 21.5 x 12.5 x 4 inches and only weighs 9.6 pounds.
 However, if the nuances of fine cooking are more important to you than saving 2 pounds and 2 inches, you might want to get something else.

 While there are some performance issues with this stove, the price is highly reasonable for what you get.
 If you're not someone who camps often, it makes sense to get something simple and affordable like this.

 We are lukewarm about the Teton overall.
-It's adequate and available at a nice price, but it's not exceptional in any way and is of noticeably lower quality than the Everest.
+It's adequate and available at a nice price, but it's not exceptional in any way and is of noticeably lower quality than other Camp Chef models.
 It offers good wind resistance and decent boiling times, but it doesn't simmer overly well, and we fear it may not withstand the test of time if you are someone that camps often and cooks fiercely.

 — Penney Garrett